gnoul4869/gnoul4869/README.md

 <pre>
 Map Loggers (07/2022):

 "An application to create location logs on the world map.
-You choose the places, and you write the story"
+You choose the places, and you write the stories"

 Languages: TypeScript, HTML, SCSS
 Framework: Vue.js 3